kaanaksit/odak/docs/course/index.md

     * **Office hours.** There will be office hours for students willing to talk to the course lecturer, Kaan Akşit, in a one-on-one setting.
 Each week, the lecturer will schedule two hours for such cases.

 ??? question end "What is the aim of this course?"
-    Computational Light Course (CLC) aims to train individuals that could potentially help invent and develop the next generation of light-based devices, systems and software.
-To achieve this goal, CLC, will aim:
+    Computational Light Course aims to train individuals that could potentially help invent and develop the next generation of light-based devices, systems and software.
+To achieve this goal, Computational Light Course, will aim:

     - To educate students on physics of light, human visual system and computational methods relevant to physics of light based on optimizations and machine learning techniques,
     - To enable students the right set of practical skills in coding and design for the next generation of light-based systems,